Center-for-Health-Data-Science/bulkDGD/docs/source/Tutorials.md

 * Perform differential expression analysis between a set of "treated" samples (for instance, cancer samples) and their corresponding "untreated" samples ("normal" samples) found using the DGD model ([Tutorial 2](#tutorial-2-differential-expression-analysis)).
 * Perform principal component analysis (PCA) on a set of representations and plot the results ([Tutorial 3](#tutorial-3-principal-component-analysis)).

-The data needed to reproduce the tutorials can be found in the `bulkDGD/tutorials/data` directory, while the scripts containing the code necessary to run the tutorials and the output files can be found in each tutorial's directory.
+The data needed to reproduce the tutorials can be found in the `bulkDGD/tutorials/data` directory, while the scripts containing the code necessary to run the tutorials and the output files prodiced by the tutorials can be found in each tutorial's directory.

 ## Tutorial 1 - Finding the best representations for a set of new samples